arts & culture · attractions & tours · outdoor activities ·

 City Guides is a non-profit organization with over eighty 1.5 to 2-hour historical and architectural walking tours in San Francisco, allowing you to learn about the diverse ways the foggy city became the vibrant place it is today.

-Take In the View from the Battery Spencer
+Take In The View from The Battery Spencer

 Once a military fort, Battery Spencer is now a 19th-century concrete battery featuring panoramic views of the Golden Gate Bridge and Marin Headlands area.
 It’s an easy drive over the bridge with plenty of parking nearby, making it the perfect spot to enjoy an afternoon!

-Discover Salesforce Rooftop Park
+Stretch Your Legs at Salesforce Rooftop Park

 A tech company creation for all!
 Everyone is welcome to enjoy this public park/living roof with a curved walking trail lined with benches, surrounding grassy lawns, dancing fountains, a children’s play area, and an amphitheater.